 If you are unable to work due to a physical or mental disability that has lasted or is expected to last for a year, you should apply for benefits immediately.

-There are many reasons an SSDI claim may be denied: perhaps paperwork has been improperly submitted, an important detail about the extent of your disabilities has been omitted, or there’s been a clerical mistake on the government’s part.
+There are many reasons an SSDI or SSI claim may be denied: perhaps paperwork has been improperly submitted, an important detail about the extent of your disabilities has been omitted, or there’s been a clerical mistake on the government’s part.
 Many people have legitimate disabilities, but their initial claims are denied for reasons that can be fixed with the help of a Columbus Social Security Disability lawyer.
 Do not be discouraged if your claim has been denied.
 If you feel that your case has not been fairly evaluated, you can file an appeal.
 If you are ineligible for SSDI, other means of disability benefits are available, such as Supplemental Security Income (SSI), Disabled Widow’s or Widower’s Benefits, or Disabled Adult Child Benefits.